-Pediatric Cardiomyopathy Program
+Pediatric Cardiomyopathy and Heart Failure

 OHSU Doernbecher Children’s Hospital provides complete, team-based care for children with thickened, weak or enlarged hearts.
 We also offer a smooth transition to adult care when needed.

-Our cardiomyopathy program includes:
+Our cardiomyopathy and heart failure program includes:

 • The largest, most experienced team of children’s heart specialists in Oregon and southwest Washington.